PrimeDAO/monorepo/packages/interface/README.md

 # PrimeDAO Contract Interface

 This is the [PrimeDAO](primedao.eth.link) web interface enabling the world to interact with PrimeDAO contracts.
+The "The PrimeDAO’s home for network members".

 ## Technical Description